 Termination.
 This Agreement may be terminated:

-(i) by the ISO pursuant to Section 3.1 (if Owner fails to make a timely deposit of the required amount), Section 3.4 (if the Commercial Operation Date has not occurred by October 31, 2001), or Section 12.3 (in the event of default by Owner after the Commercial Operation Date); or
+(i) by the ISO pursuant to Section 3.1 (if Owner fails to make a timely deposit of the required amount), Section 3.4 (if the Commercial Operation Date for Summer Period 2002 has not occurred by October 31, 2002), or Section 12.3 (in the event of default by Owner after the Commercial Operation Date); or

 (ii) by Owner pursuant to Section 12.3 (in the event of default by the ISO after the Commercial Operation Date).